 A system like ADvendio integrates directly with ad servers, including ADTECH and DoubleClick for Publishers, with an API.
 Removing the need for double data entry saves a lot of time for you ad operations team.
 All the important information from an order is sent directly to the server, but the campaign won’t go live until someone from ad ops approves it.

-4. An advertising sales CRM enables true campaign performance visibility.
+4. Enables true campaign performance visibility

 A major pain point for ad sales reps is losing visibility into the campaigns they’ve sold.
 This prevents reps from both updating customers on what’s happening with their campaigns and optimizing them to improve performance.
 But a system like ADvendio allows a salesperson to easily pull the clicks and impressions from the ad server if a customer calls them up to find out what’s happening with their campaign.